Some people may have told you that cold email is dead.

 Before you send your emails out, this tool can help you to find and verify the email addresses and job titles of your prospects.

-Once you have your email list, Prospect enables you to create either individual emails or email sequences that are automatically set up for sending.
+Once you have your cold email outreach list, Prospect enables you to create either individual emails or email sequences that are automatically set up for sending.
 What’s more, it provides analyzing and tracking options too.

 NeverBounce